 3. Polish Chicken

-Despite the name Polish chicken, it is not really from Poland.
-However, the breed earned its title due to the breed’s similarity to the square, extending spikes on the feathered headgear used by Polish warriors in the past.
+Despite the name “Polish Chicken,” it is not really a Polish chicken or chicken from Poland, for that matter.
+However, the breed earned its title owing to its similarity to the square, extending spikes on the feathered headgear used by Polish soldiers of days past.

 4. Rosecomb Bantam